run --all

 └── tfplan.tfplan

-$ terragrunt run-all apply --terragrunt-out-dir /tmp/tfplan
+$ terragrunt run --all apply --out-dir /tmp/tfplan

 For planning a destroy operation, use the following commands:

-terragrunt run-all apply --terragrunt-out-dir /tmp/tfplan
+terragrunt run --all apply --out-dir /tmp/tfplan

-flag (or TERRAGRUNT_JSON_OUT_DIR
+flag (or TG_JSON_OUT_DIR

 environment variable):

-$ terragrunt run-all plan --terragrunt-json-out-dir /tmp/json
+$ terragrunt run --all plan --json-out-dir /tmp/json

 $ tree /tmp/json